 User=transmission is important here (for security reasons).
 Next thing we need to do is check, if transmission has place where it will live.
-By default it is in /var/lib/transmission(-daemon).
+By default it is in /var/lib/transmission (-daemon).
 In this dir should be also config file settings.json.
 There lays configuration for it.Edit it ass you wish.
 It is covered here and here.
 Maybe you'll need to forward ports as we did in previous chapters, you should make that again without problems:) .
-No we can run transmission daemon by systemctl start transmission.
+No we can run transmission daemon by systematl start transmission.
 Now you can give it commands using transmission-remote.
 The most usefull (and that's all I need to know and use:)) are these:

-• transmission-remote <port> -a "magnetlink/url" - adds torrent and starts download it files should be stored in /var/lib/transmission/Downloads.
+- transmission-remote <port> -a "magnetlink/url" adds torrent and starts download it - transmission-remote <port> -1 list all torrents that are currently running files should be stored in /var/lib/transmission/Downloads.
 It can be configured in config file:).